helium/docs/docs/governance/staking-with-realms.md

 ### Confirming your Stake

-Once parameters are settled in the Helium Vote UI, you are now ready to create your veHNT position.
+Once parameters are settled in the Helium Vote UI, you are now ready to create your veHNT/veMOBILE/veIOT position.

 The Helium Wallet App will ask for confirmation before issuing the Solana transaction that creates the veHNT/veMOBILE/veIOT position.